 I think it's a good idea to wash hair regularly, use a deep conditioning treatment at least once per week, and to always add a protectant.
-I'm not usually a big fan of Redken products (their coloring products in particular seem to make my hair appear brassy), but I do like the Anti-Snap Protectant.
+I'm not always a big fan of Redken products (their coloring products in particular seem to make my hair appear brassy), but I do love their Anti-Snap Protectant.

-However, the Macadamian Healing Oil Treatment is one of my favorite hair products of all time!
+However, the Macadamia Healing Oil Treatment is one of my favorite hair products of all time!
 You guys, it smells SO GOOD, and I swear it's one of the products that has always given my hair that bouncy, shiny appearance like in the TV commercials.
-You can find it and all of my ride-or-die products here: Daisy's Beauty Essentials.

 Any Tutorial Requests?